filestack/filestack-php/README.md

 Filelink objects can be created in two ways:

- - by uploading a file with using FilestackClient
+ - by uploading a file using FilestackClient
  - by initializing Filelink with file handle and api_key

 First method was shown above, the second method is also very easy and will create objects representing files that were already uploaded.